sagubantii1911/Chatter_Box_Flutter-App/README.md

-# Flash Chat ⚡️
+# Chatter Box ⚡️

-We’re going to build a modern messaging app where users can sign up and log in to chat.
+A simple messaging app where users can sign up and log in to chat.